hhana1-a/hhana1-a/README.md

 - ❓ Ask me about anything related CSS

-- ⚡ Fun fact: I started learning HTML when I was 13 by adapting blog backgrounds, stopped at 15 because I didn't have available resources, and since it never stopped calling me, I picked it up last year
+- ⚡ Fun fact: I started learning HTML om my own when I was 13 by adapting blog backgrounds, stopped at 15 because of unavailability of resources, and and picked it up last year ☀️

 <br/>